viperyl/Notes/MVR/Day4.md

 2. areas of a change:  non zero
 3. For line/edge/contour/intensity change: +ve on the darker side, -ve on the light side

+# 4. Unsharpened Filter: edge enhancement

+Subtract smooth version of image to emphasis or enhance the high frequency information
+$$
+\Large I_{edge}(c,r) = I_{origin}(c,r) - I_{smoothed}(c,r)
+$$
+Extending:
+$$
+\Large I_{enhances}(c,r) = I_{original}(c,r) + K[I_{origin}(c,r) - I_{smoothed}(c,r)]
+$$
+scaling factor $K$ generally in $[0.2, 0.7]$ intervals.
+Ensure the result within the image range.

+In practice: use any low-pass technique to get smoothed image then add it to original.

+# 5. Noise reduction

+Noise variety of unwanted disturbances due to interference from external sources.

+White Noise: Noise signal with a broad spectrum.

+Colored Noise: Noise signal confined to a particular band.

+Aim: enhance the visual quality of an image by eliminating features which are random and uncorrelated.

+## 5.1 Low pass filter

+Usual image noise is high frequency effect.

+Corrupts data where the energy of the spectrum is low.

+We can apply Low pass filter in Fourier space or by a simple statistical processing.

+## 5.2 Mean Filter

+Replace a given pixel with the mean of its $N\times N$ (example below)
+$$
+\Large K = \frac{1}{9}\begin{bmatrix}
+1 & 1 & 1\\
+1 & 1 & 1\\
+1 & 1 & 1
+\end{bmatrix}
+$$

+Eliminates sudden intensity jumps

+The kernel shape is $N\times M$, normally $N == M$.

+Drawbacks

+1. Not robust enough to large noise deviations.
+2. Cause edge blurring.

+It also a general low pass filter

+## 5.3 Median Filter

+replace a given pixel with the median of its $N\times N$ image neighborhood.

+**Effect**

+1. Eliminates sudden intensity jumps
+2. Blurred image

+## 5.4 Conservative Smoothing

+compare pixel value to min and max of $N\times N$ neighborhood.

+replace by min if it less then min; replace by max if it large than max;

+**Effect**

+1. Eliminating isolated outliers.

+## 5.5 Crimmins Speckle detector

+Aim: algorithmic noise spike removal

+For a $3\times 3$ kernel, for each 8 neighbors.

+1. Increase the value of pixels that are darker than their surrounding pixel neighborhood.
+2. decrease the value of pixels that are brighter than their surrounding pixel nieghbohood.